medo64/Highlight-IP/README.md

 * `ipaddress.subnet`: Color for IP subnet length.

-* `ipaddress.networkIssue`: Color for the IP address breaking the rule.
+* `ipaddress.issue`: Color for the IP address breaking the rule.

 ### Default Colors